FACTBOX-Now UK's Boris Johnson has quit, who could replace him? | Politics

 FACTBOX-Now UK's Boris Johnson has quit, who could replace him?

+She supported Brexit in 2016.
+SUELLA BRAVERMAN As attorney general, Braverman was heavily criticised by lawyers after the government sought to break international law over post-Brexit trade rules in Northern Ireland.
+She campaigned to leave the EU and served as a junior minister in the Brexit department under Theresa May, but resigned in protest at the then prime minister's proposed Brexit deal, saying it did not go far enough in breaking ties with the bloc.

 Who could replace Boris Johnson as Britain's prime minister?
 Below is a summary of those who have announced they want the job and others who could be in the frame.
 The race follows Johnson's announcement on Thursday he was resigning, bowing to calls from ministerial colleagues and lawmakers in his Conservative Party.
-There is no clear favourites and they are not listed in order of likely prospects.
-The rules of the leadership contest will be announced next week.
+There is no clear favourite and the candidates are not listed in order of likely prospects.
+The rules of the contest will be announced next week.

 The former foreign secretary, 55, finished second to Johnson in the 2019 leadership contest.
 He would offer a more serious and less controversial style of leadership after the turmoil of Johnson's premiership.
 Over the last two years, Hunt has used his experience as a former health secretary to chair parliament's health select committee and has not been tarnished by having served in the current government.